 According to the US National Library of Medicine and the National Institute of Health (NIH), a number of case reports describe neonatal effects that have been attributed to toluene abuse during pregnancy.
-According to the previously cited report from the National Institute of Health (NIH), exposure to toluene during pregnancy can cause growth retardation, premature delivery, congenital malformations, and postnatal developmental retardation.
+What’s more, the National Institute of Health (NIH) reports that exposure to toluene during pregnancy can cause growth retardation, premature delivery, congenital malformations, and postnatal developmental retardation.

-According to the National Institute of Health (NIH), excessive exposure to benzene has been known for more than a century to damage the bone marrow, resulting in decreasing numbers of circulating blood cells and ultimately, anemia.
+According to the National Institute of Health (NIH), excessive exposure to benzene has been known for more than a century to damage the bone marrow, resulting in decreasing numbers of circulating blood cells and, ultimately, anemia.
 The American Cancer Society reports that benzene has been shown to cause chromosome changes in bone marrow cells in the lab.
 The Centers for Disease Control (CDC) also reports that benzene works by causing cells not to work correctly.
-For example, it can cause bone marrow to not produce red blood cells, which can lead to anemia.
+For example, it can cause bone marrow not to produce red blood cells, which can lead to anemia.

 The CDC reports that exposure to benzene can cause changes to bone marrow cells.

 Acute exposure to toluene vapor can irritate the mucous membranes of the respiratory tract.
-With repeated exposure, the Agency for Toxic Substances & Disease Registry reports that accumulation of fluid in the lungs and the respiratory arrest may ensue.
+With repeated exposure, the Agency for Toxic Substances & Disease Registry reports that accumulation of fluid in the lungs and respiratory arrest may ensue.

 OSHA reports that exposure to toluene can cause respiratory issues.

 The Centers for Disease Control performed a study that found that chronic toluene exposure at less than 200 parts per million (ppm) has been associated with headache, fatigue, and nausea.
-Workers repeatedly exposed at 200 to 500 ppm have reported loss of coordination, memory loss, and appetite.
+Workers repeatedly exposed at 200 to 500 ppm have reported a loss of coordination, memory, and appetite.